CXuesong/WikiClientLibrary/README.md

 The following APIs have also been taken or partially taken into the library

-*   `opensearch`: See `Site.OpenSearch`.
+*   `opensearch`: See `WikiSite.OpenSearch`.
-*   `parse`: See `Site.ParsePageAsync`,  `Site.ParseRevisionAsync`, and `Site.ParseContentAsync`.
+*   `parse`: See `WikiSite.ParsePageAsync`,  `WikiSite.ParseRevisionAsync`, and `WikiSite.ParseContentAsync`.
 There's also a demo in `WpfTestApplication1`.

-You can search for a valid MediaWiki entry point with `Site.SearchApiEndpointAsync`, given the URL of the website or the URL of a page on it.
+You can search for a valid MediaWiki entry point with `WikiSite.SearchApiEndpointAsync`, given the URL of the website or the URL of a page on it.
 See `UnitTestProject1.SiteTests.SearchApiEndpointTest` for example.

 For private wiki users, please take a look at Issue #4 of this repository.

 Lately I've been working on a .NET Wikitext parser, [MwParserFromScratch](https://github.com/CXuesong/MwParserFromScratch) , but it's not quite done yet.

 ## Behavior